-In 2019 we are taking this service online, introducing a new way to submit and tracking performer list applications.
+This year, we took this service online, introducing a new way to submit and tracking performer list applications.
 All applications will be made through PCSE Online, instead of via a paper-based application form.

 Find out more on the Ophthalmic Performers List page.

-Medical and Dental performers will be able to use PCSE Online from the start of December this year.
-This fully online system will completely replace all current paper forms (NPL1, NPL2 and NPL3), providing GPs and dentists the ability to notify PCSE of any changes in circumstance, such as:
+Medical and Dental performers began to use the online Performers List service from the start of December.
+This fully online system completely replaces all current paper forms (NPL1, NPL2 and NPL3), letting GPs and dentists apply to join the National Performers List and to notify PCSE of any changes in circumstance, such as:

 Practices will be able to register for PCSE Online, as soon as they receive a letter sent to the main contact.
-The letter will contain an access code to allow User Administrator registration.
-The User Administrator will use PCSE Online to manage user access, dependant on an individual’s role.
+The letter contains an access code to allow User Administrator registration.
+The User Administrator uses PCSE Online to manage user access, dependant on an individual’s role.

 GPs will receive an email, sent to their GMC registered email address, offering a quick and easy registration process for PCSE Online.

 Dentists should also make sure that their email address is correct in Compass.
 Speak to your practice administrator for further information on keeping your contact details up to date ahead of go live at the start of December.